New to Telerik UI for WinForms? Download free 30-day trial

 </configuration>

-If the user sets a valid Telerik theme name (other than Fluent and ControlDefault) as default, but the project misses the theme assembly reference, the following message appears:
+If it happens that a valid Telerik theme name is used in the App.config, but the project misses the theme assembly reference, the following message will appear indicating missing assembly reference when you try to load the designer:

 default-theme004